We prefer PDF files, other formats can be sent through — however they may not process correctly between different computers and operating softwares.

 Murals and wraps are a great option if you want to spruce up your store.
 You can advertise aspects of your business, focus on aesthetic appeal, or aim to inspire.

-An outdoor products, which are lightweight and cost-effective.
+An outdoor product, which is lightweight and cost-effective.
 Besides this people love them because they can be moved around as you want.

 It is all about grabbing passersby attention.
 So, make it pop.
-Use catchy phrases and vibrant colors to draw people’s eye.
+Use catchy phrases and vibrant colours to draw in eyes.

 You can usually put them on the sidewalk in front of your physical location.
 Or in the vicinity of your store.